WatchOutNewsAgency/wona.github.com/_posts/2017-01-29-the-locks-they-are-a-rattlin.md

 ## Epilogue:

 A lot has been said on the same, and the issue of security and safety on campus has been up for debate for more than a decade now.
 But as far as definitive measures to solve these issues go, the admin has very little to show.
 The implementation of a lot of the above said changes could bring about a sea of change in the current state of safety on campus.
 Achieving this also calls for co-operation and understanding from the student body.
 It requires one to conduct themselves in a manner that does not put one in danger outside the campus while also working in cohesion with the security authorities.

+__The article features as a Big Story in our Autumn’16 print issue.
+The issue’s Cover Story delves into the roadblocks to having a truly meritocratic election at IITR along with an added Big Story analysing the limited academic flexibility offered at Roorkee.
+To read our previous issues visit: https://issuu.com/wona-iitr__